graham0/ginlong-wifi/README.md

 #Introduction
-A Ginlong/Solis second generation inverter equipped with a WIFI 'stick' sends it's data to the Ginlong Monitoring website (http://www.ginlongmonitoring.com/) once every five minutes, when the inverter is live.
+A Ginlong/Solis second generation inverter equipped with a WIFI 'stick' sends it's data to the Ginlong Monitoring website (http://www.ginlongmonitoring.com/) once every six minutes, when the inverter is live.
 It is also possible to log onto the WIFI 'stick' locally with a browser to configure the inverter and read the five minute updated generation stats.